Ireland: Photo Tour in Beautiful Cork and Kerry

 All meals are included.
 If you have a special dietary requirement you will be accommodated – just be sure and let me know when you make your booking.

-The included accommodation is based on a sharing rate – single rooms are available but will involve an additional charge.
+The included accommodation is based on single rooms.

 Lunches will be taken on the road, either in cafés or as packed lunches/picnics.